NYC Women’s Fund FAQ

 Can artists apply as a team for the project?

-We understand that there are times when artists work together on projects and that can be explained in the project narrative, but there should be only one lead applicant for the proposal.
-Only one application may be submitted per project.
-Only one application may be submitted by any production company, theatre company, or collective.
+We understand that there are times when artists work together on projects and that can be explained in the project narrative, but there may only be one lead applicant for the proposal.
+Only one application may be submitted per project, and only one application may be submitted by any production company, theatre company, or collective.

 How do I supply further information to the panel about my Work Sample?

-You have the option of including notes and comments about your Work Samples in the metadata field.
-Once you have selected and uploaded your file, an additional, metadata field, will appear in the application form.
-Please include additional information about the Work Samples here.
+You have the option of including notes and comments about your Work Samples in the metadata fields for each uploaded file.
+Once you have selected and uploaded your file, an additional metadata field will appear in the application form.
+Please include additional information about the Work Samples there.

 If my project is successful, how will funds be distributed?